 Lawsuits for medical malpractice are supposed to serve two purposes: compensation of injured patients and deterrence of negligent conduct by doctors and hospitals.
 However, those goals are not being served in the area of obstetric medicine.
 Malpractice liability insurance premiums are increasing rapidly for obstetric care providers, and as a result, delivery and perinatal care have become more expensive and less available.
 At the same time, compensation is distributed inequitably.
 The liability crisis is more acute in obstetrics than in any other medical specialty because the cost of compensating birth injury sufferers, who are disabled for their lifetimes, is very high and has escalated rapidly.

-Sieradzki, David L.
+David L. Sieradzki,

-"Throwing Out the Baby with the Bathwater: Reform in the System for Compensating Obstetric Accidents,"
+Throwing Out the Baby with the Bathwater: Reform in the System for Compensating Obstetric Accidents,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol7/iss2/10
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol7/iss2/10